ahlstromcj/seq66/README.md

     *   Version 0.99.9:
         *   Fixed bug: port-mapping Remap and Restart did not work due to timing.
+        *   Related to issue #115: Added ability to select a line in the data pane and grab a handle to change its value.
         *   Adding more seqroll keystokes (and HTML help).
 Enabled Esc to exit paint mode if not playing.
         *   Added live-note mapping (needs testing!), refactoring set-record